awsdocs/aws-cloudhsm-user-guide/doc_source/KnownIssues.md

 **Issue: **AES key wrapping uses PKCS\#5 padding instead of providing a standards\-compliant implementation of key wrap with zero padding\.
 Additionally, key wrap with no padding is not supported\.
 + **Impact: **There is no impact if you wrap and unwrap within AWS CloudHSM\.
 Keys wrapped with AWS CloudHSM cannot be unwrapped within other HSMs or software that expects compliance to the no\-padding specification\.
 This is because 8 bytes of padding data might be suffixed to your key data following a standards\-compliant unwrap\.
 Externally wrapped keys cannot be properly unwrapped into an AWS CloudHSM instance\.
 + **Workaround: **To externally unwrap a key that was wrapped with AES Key Wrapping on a AWS CloudHSM instance, strip the extra padding before you attemp to use the key\.
 You can do this by trimming the extra bytes in a file editor or copying only the key bytes into a new buffer in your code\.
-+ **Resolution Status: **We are fixing the client and SDKs to provide SP800\-38F compliant AES key wrapping\.
++ **Resolution status: **We are fixing the client and SDKs to provide SP800\-38F compliant AES key wrapping\.
 Updates will be announced in the AWS CloudHSM forum and on the version history page\.
 The update will include mechanisms to assist you in rewrapping any existing wrapped keys in a standards\-compliant way\.

 **Issue: **Imported keys cannot be specified as nonexportable\.
 + **Impact: **When importing a key through PKCS \#11 or JCE, you are not able to specify that it be made nonexportable\.
 In the PKCS \#11 context, the CKA\_NON\_EXPORTABLE flag is ignored\.
 Additionally, AWS CloudHSM does not support changing the exportable attribute for an existing key\.
 Because you can neither set a key as nonexportable during import nor change its exportable attribute after the fact, users today are unable to set imported keys as nonexportable\.
 + **Workaround: **You can partially enforce similar behavior by creating a special Cryptographic User \(CU\) for this key\.
 Then use the share feature to allow other users or applications to use the key\.
 The limitations placed on shared keys prevent other users from exporting the key\.
 The cryptographic user \(CU\) who imports the key owns the key\.
 Only this CU can export the key\.
 You can share the imported key with other CU accounts\.
 These CU accounts can use the key but cannot export it, delete it, or share it with other CUs\.
-+ **Resolution Status: **We are implementing fixes to make an imported key nonexportable when so specified\.
++ **Resolution status: **We are implementing fixes to make an imported key nonexportable when so specified\.
 No action will be required on your part to benefit from the fix\.

 **Issue: **The client daemon requires at least one valid IP address in its configuration file to successfully connect to the cluster\.
 + **Impact: **If you delete every HSM in your cluster and then add another HSM, which gets a new IP address, the client daemon continues to search for your HSMs at their original IP addresses\.
 + **Workaround: **If you run an intermittent workload, we recommend that you use the `IpAddress` argument in the [CreateHsm](http://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_CreateHsm.html) function to set the elastic network interface \(ENI\) to its original value\.
 Note than an ENI is specific to an Availability Zone \(AZ\)\.
 The alternative is to delete the `/opt/cloudhsm/daemon/1/cluster.info` file and then reset the client configuration to the IP address of your new HSM\.
 You can use the `client -a <IP address>` command\.
 For more information, see [Edit the Client Configuration](http://docs.aws.amazon.com/cloudhsm/latest/userguide/nstall-and-configure-client.html#edit-client-configuration)\.

-**Issue: **There is an upper limit of 16 KB on data that can be hashed and signed by AWS CloudHSM\.
+**Issue: **There was an upper limit of 16 KB on data that can be hashed and signed by AWS CloudHSM\.
-+ **Impact: ** In general, you cannot use the AWS CloudHSM SDKs to hash or sign data longer than 16 KB\.
-It doesn't matter whether you send the data in one piece or in multiple pieces\.
-The specific impact depends on the SDK that you are using\.
-See the individual SDK sections below for more information\.
-+ **Workaround: **If your data buffer is larger than 16 KB, hash your data within your application and use AWS CloudHSM only for signing\.
-+ **Resolution Status: **We are fixing the client and the SDKs to explicitly fail if the data buffer is larger than the 16 KB\.
-Updates will be announced in the AWS CloudHSM forum and on the version history page\.
++ **Resolution status: **Data less than 16KB in size continues to be sent to the HSM for hashing\.
+We have added capability to hash locally, in software, data between 16KB and 64KB in size\.
+The client and the SDKs will explicitly fail if the data buffer is larger than 64KB\.
++ **Action required: **You must update your client and SDK\(s\) to version 1\.1\.1 or higher to benefit from the fix\.

+**Issue: **Imported keys could not be specified as nonexportable\.
++ **Resolution Status: **This issue is fixed\.
+No action is required on your part to benefit from the fix\.

 ## Known Issues for the PKCS \#11 SDK<a name="ki-pkcs11-sdk"></a>